boanong/boanong/README.md

 </div>

 ### Hi 👋 there, I'm Boanong Joshua,
-I am a UI/UX designer and front-end developer.
+A UI/UX designer and front-end developer.
 I create beautiful and functional web applications.

 ### :hammer_and_wrench: Languages and Tools :